What are short-term disability benefits and why are they important?

-If you are partially disabled and working, your benefit payments will be subject to the plan's description of how earnings affect the STD benefits.
+If you are partially disabled and working, your benefit payments may be affected.
+Your plan has a description of how earnings affect short-term disability benefits.

-What happens to my coverage if my employment is terminated?
+What happens to my coverage if my employment terminates?

 Your coverage ends.
-STD cannot be converted to an individual policy.
-If employment ends during a period of disability, STD benefits continue as long as you remain otherwise eligible under the plan.
+A short-term disability plan can't be converted to an individual plan.
+If your employment ends during a period of disability, the benefits continue as long as you remain otherwise eligible under the plan.

 What if I can't return to work?

-STD benefits continue for disabled employees subject to the plan's requirements for disability and to the maximum benefit period.
-If you still can't return to work at the end of your STD benefit period, you may be eligible for Long Term Disability benefits.
+If you still can't return to work at the end of your benefit period, you may be eligible for long-term disability benefits.

-If I return to work after receiving STD benefits and then go out again for the same diagnosis, is it a continuous claim or a new claim?
+If I return to work after receiving short-term disability benefits and then go out again for the same diagnosis, is it a continuous claim or a new claim?

-You will not have to re-satisfy the elimination period if you recover from a period of disability and the same (or related) disability recurs within the successive period outlined in the plan.
-If you recover from your disability, return to work and a new disability occurs, this disability will be treated separately, and a new elimination period would be required before STD benefits could begin again.
+If you recover from your disability, return to work and a new disability occurs, this disability will be treated separately.
+A new elimination period is required before short-term disability benefits could begin again.

-Your disability will not be covered if it does not meet the definition of disability in your plan.
-In addition, under certain circumstances, some disabilities that otherwise would meet the definition of disability may not be covered by your plan.
+Under certain circumstances, some disabilities that otherwise would meet the disability definition may not be covered.
 The list of circumstances may vary based on your employer's specific plan, but your disability is typically not covered if it: